 The front passenger seat cushion which contains a sensor that determines if there is an adult sitting in the seat may malfunction, and cause the passenger frontal air bag to be deactivated or activated for use at inappropriate times.
 This could cause increased risk of injury during a crash.

 The power steering system may fail, resulting in extra effort required to steer the vehicle, and possibly increasing the risk of a crash.

 The passenger frontal air bag may not properly deploy in a low speed crash, resulting in possible occupant injury.

 Certain requirements for vehicle side impact protection were not met when the vehicle was manufactured.
 As a result, the rear seat passengers are at risk of injury from a side impact to the vehicle.

-The occupant detection mat sensor can malfunction, preventing the passenger side front air bag from deploying in a crash.
-Mini will replace the front passenger seat occupant detection mat free of charge to correct the concern.
+The passenger seat occupant sensor can malfunction, preventing the passenger side front air bag from deploying in a crash.

 The placard on the vehicle indicating the maximum weight capacity that the vehicle can carry is incorrectly labeled.

 Certain vehicles are being recalled because they fail to meet federal government side impact protection standards.